nlpsandbox/date-annotator-example/README.md

     npm run lint

-The command below will run the unit and integration tests of this project.
+The command below will run the unit and integration tests.

     npm run test